Rozapz/BikeSharing/README.md

 ![Trip by gender](Images/Trip_by_gender.PNG)

 this graph clearly shows that more advetisment is needed for female costumers to start using the bike for daily commute.
-Lastly lets study
+Lastly, lets study the subscribers use of the bikes compare to other customers.

 ![User Trip by Gender by Weekday](Images/User_Trip_by_Gender_by_Weekday.PNG)

+As it can be seen, subscribers are the local users and they use the bike in work days to beat the traffic.
+The rest of the customers are the tourists that are visitng New york city.

 ## Summary